The Archaeological Site of

-Impressive museum that unfortunately remains relatively unknown as it is overshadowed by other important places of archaeological and historical interest in the surrounding area.
-It has been built next to the Archaeological site of the pan-Hellenic sanctuary of Poseidon.
+Besides its size, the museum is quite impressive.
+Still, unfortunately, it remains relatively unknown as it is overshadowed by other essential places of archaeological and historical interest in the surrounding area.

-The main hall is divided into 2 sections, that of the sanctuary and the wider area and that of the port of Keghreon where parts of the unique glazing are exhibited. parts of the tiling and the frescoes of the Archaic temple are built, a marble trunk of Amphitrite from the cult constitution of the temple of the Roman period, an elaborate marble enclosure of the 7th c. e.g. Also findings related to the competitions of the Isthmian Games (dumbbells, iron disc, staves, chariot wheel section, etc.), as well as chronological findings of the various phases of worship of Palaimonas-Melikertis who was worshiped together with Isthomias in Isthmia.
+The main hall is divided into 2 sections: a) the sanctuary and the wider area, and (b) the port of Kechries, where parts of the unique glazing are exhibited.
+Also, parts of the tiling and the frescoes of the Archaic temple, a marble trunk of Amphitrite from the cult constitution of the temple of the Roman period, an elaborate marble enclosure of the 7th c., etc. Findings related to the competitions of the Isthmian Games (dumbbells, iron disc, staves, chariot wheel section, etc.), as well as chronological findings of the various phases of worship of Melikertis.
 Also, supervisory material related to the construction and operation phases of the ancient theater-conservatory of the sanctuary of Isthmia and findings from the interior of a worship cave of the 4th c.
-BC, as well as commercial amphorae from the classical to the Byzantine period from various places in the region of Isthmia accompanied by supervisory material related to trade and ancient Diolkos.
-Finally, one can see material related to the luxurious Roman baths that were probably offered by Herod of Attica in the sanctuary of Isthmia.
+BC, as well as commercial amphorae from the classical to the Byzantine period from various places in the region of Isthmia, accompanied by supervisory material related to trade and ancient Diolkos.
+Finally, one can see material related to the luxurious Roman baths.

-In the section of the port of Keghrei located at the western end of the room, findings from the partly underwater excavations at the two piers of the ancient port and from the Roman necropolis of Rahi Koutsogilla located just north of the port are exhibited.
+In the section of the port of Kechries located at the western end of the room, findings from the partly underwater excavations at the two piers of the ancient port and the Roman necropolis of Rahi Koutsogilla located just north of the port are exhibited.

-From the port of Kechreon there are exposed sections of unique glazing in their kind.
-Glass panes are a form of glass mosaics in the 4th century AD. c.
-They were discovered in excavations at the American School of Classical Studies in the period 1964-1968.
-They were packed (every two face to face) in wooden crates that were stacked on the floor of a seaside building.
+From the port of Kechries, there are exposed sections of unique glazing in their kind.
+Glass panes are a form of glass mosaics of the 4th century AD.
+They were discovered in excavations of the American School of Classical Studies in 1964-1968.
+They were packed (every two face to face) in wooden crates stacked on the floor of a seaside building.

 THE ARCHAEOLOGICAL SITE